timmcginley/41934/Assignments/README.md

 * Tools: [Kaare](https://github.com/KaareH)'s awesome Bimscore tool
 * Case: Validate claims made in Advanced Building Design Reports.

-In the Advanced Building Design Course students submit Disciplinary specific BIM models in IFC along with Disciplinary 'subject reports' and a 'client report' which summarises the design of the building.
+In the Advanced Building Design Course students submit Disciplinary specific BIM models in IFC along with Disciplinary 'subject reports' and a 'client report' which summarises the interdisciplinary design of a tall building.

+[ cool picture to summarise the Advanced Buidlign Design Process ]

 You job in this assignment is to check a claim made made in either a team's subject or client report.
 Can what thye are saying be validated by the BIM.